WLCG-AuthZ-WG/common-jwt-profile/profile.md

    <td>The public key cache refresh period determines the effective revocation
 time of the public key(s) to be used for token verification.
-It also equates to the minimum duration for a <em>new</em> key to have already been published before it starts getting used for signing tokens.
+It also equates to the minimum duration for a <em>new</em> key to have already been published before it should start to be used for signing tokens.
    </td>
   </tr>
   <tr>